 The last thing you want to do is pay more for your life insurance than you need.
-That’s why working with an independent agent that takes the time to ask the right questions before applying will make all the difference in the world.
+That’s why working with an independent agent who takes the time to ask the right questions before applying will make all the difference in the world.

 If you want to save money on your monthly premiums, take some time to focus on your health and make some changes.
 Being overweight or a smoker can double or triple your premiums.
 The best way to save money on your life insurance policy is to quit smoking or using tobacco.

-Life insurance is one of the best things you can buy for your and your loved ones.
+Life insurance is one of the best things you can buy for yourself and your loved ones.
 Don’t let elevated liver enzymes keep you from getting the protection you deserve.

-There are only a few rare cases that the condition keeps applicants from getting a traditional life insurance policy.
+There are only a few rare cases in which the condition keeps applicants from getting a traditional life insurance policy.
 In most cases, applicants are surprised to see just how affordable their life insurance plan is going to be.

 How Much Life Insurance to Purchase

-One of the biggest considerations of the life insurance purchasing process is deciding how large of a policy you need to get.
-There is no perfect number that everyone should get, the size of the plan is going to change depending on each person’s situation.
+One of the most significant considerations of the life insurance purchasing process is deciding how large of a policy you need to get.
+There is no perfect number that everyone should get; the size of the plan is going to change depending on each person’s situation.

 When calculating the size of your life insurance plan, look at how much debt you would leave behind and how many of your loved ones count on your annual salary to get by.